OV-chipkaart: Use on buses, trams and light rail

 All buses, trams and RandstadRail (light rail) vehicles have card readers on board, located near the doors within the vehicle itself (except on trams in Utrecht, where card readers are placed at the tram stops).
-On most buses and trams in the Netherlands, passengers are required to board at a door near the driver or conductor, which allows for the check-in process to be monitored.
+On most buses and trams in the Netherlands, passengers are required to board at a door near the driver or conductor, which allows the check-in process to be monitored.
 As checking out and leaving the vehicle is more difficult to monitor, passengers travelling on credit can evade part of their fare by checking out before the vehicle has arrived at the stop or station where they intend to alight.
 It is for this reason that ticket inspections continue to take place randomly.

-Forgetting to check out when disembarking a vehicle will cause a passenger to lose their check-in deposit.
-The screens on card validators and ticket barriers will display the amount deducted from the stored credit and remaining balance when a passenger checks out.
+Forgetting to check out when disembarking a vehicle cause a passenger to lose their check-in deposit.
+The screens on card validators and ticket barriers display the amount deducted from the stored credit and remaining balance when a passenger checks out.